Juan López (activist): Assassination and aftermath

 On 14 September 2024, López was shot dead in his car outside the San Isidro Labrador church in Tocoa, where he had been attending mass.
 It was reported that there had been several assailants, who subsequently fled the scene.

 On 6 October 2024, the Public Prosecutor's Office announced that three men had been arrested in relation to López's death.
-On 9 October, the men were formally charged with his murder, and held in pre-trial detention pending a trial.
+On 9 October, the men were formally charged with his murder and held in pre-trial detention pending a trial.
 The preliminary hearing for the men was held on 3 June in San Pedro Sula.

 In February 2025, local media reported that video footage had emerged of Adán Fúnez, the mayor of Tocoa, speaking to the suspected gunmen; prosecutors refused to comment on the reports, stating they were still processing digital evidence.

 Response

 Amnesty International compared López's death to the assassination of Berta Cáceres, a Honduran environmental activist who had been shot dead in her home in 2016; it called for his killers to be brought to justice in fair trials.
 The Civil Council of Popular and Indigenous Organisations of Honduras, which had been founded by Cáceres, criticised the failure of Honduran authorities to protect López, and attributed his death to Los Pinares, Ecotek, and corrupt local officials.
 The North American Congress on Latin America similarly noted that Honduran authorities had failed to offer adequate protection to Cáceres and to López.

 Front Line Defenders condemned López's killing and expressed its "deep concern" at continued violence against environmental activists in Honduras.

 Pope Francis publicly mourned López's death, recognising his role as a champion for the environment within the Catholic church.
 Other Catholic organisations, including the Latin American Bishops' Conference, Caritas Internationalis and the Jesuit European Social Centre condemned the violence used against López.
-Jenry Ruiz, the Bishop of Trujillo, praised López for following Pope Francis' environemtnal teachings, including Laudato si, and for treating his detractors with "tenderness and truth".
-Carlos Orellana, the priest of San Isidro Labrador church where López was assassinated, aleged that Adán Fúnez was responsible for the killing.
+Jenry Ruiz, the Bishop of Trujillo, praised López for following Pope Francis' environmental teachings, including Laudato si, and for treating his detractors with "tenderness and truth".
+Carlos Orellana, the priest of San Isidro Labrador church where López was assassinated, alleged that Adán Fúnez was responsible for the killing.

 The President of Honduras, Xiomara Castro, pledged to use the "full force of the law" to seek justice for López; the Attorney General, Johel Zelaya, condemned López's assassination and promised that his death would not go "unpunished".

 The Guapinol River Defenders Justice Observatory demanded accountability for those responsible, as well as systemic reforms to protect environmental defenders.